anchor-accord/website/index.md

 <section id="services" class="scroll-section">
   <h1>Services</h1>

+<p>We uncover break down technically and operationally.
+If you’ve had systems and network outages, audit scrambles, or vendor cost surprises, we find the root cause and fix it without blowing up your budget.</p>
-<p><strong>We don't sell servers, network gear, or binders filled with fluff.
+<p><strong>We don't sell servers, network gear, or theory fluff.
 We help
-you see what’s bleeding time, money, and trust.</strong></p>

-<p>We uncover where things break down technically and operationally.
-If you’ve had systems and network outages, audit scrambles, or vendor cost surprises, we find the root cause and fix it without blowing up your budget.</p>

-<p>We’ve replaced legacy responsibilities with a few lines of code.
+you see what’s bleeding time, money, and trust.</strong> We’ve replaced legacy responsibilities with a few lines of code.
 We’ve cut year-long onboarding delays to a week with two pages of documentation.
 We make things easier.</p>

   <aside class="note-block">
     <strong>What we mean by “systems”:</strong><br>
-    Not just apps or servers - but the interconnected people, tools, and decisions that make your work possible.
-Infrastructure, compliance, automation, judgment.<br>
+    Not just apps or servers - but the interconnected people, tools, and decisions that make work possible.
-    If it interacts, it’s part of the system.
   </aside>
 </section>